Thibault Klidjé: Career

 Klidjé began his career with the Togolese clubs Espoir Tsevie, and Gomido before signing with the reserves of French club Bordeaux on 21 February 2020.

 On 31 August 2022, Klidjé signed for Swiss Super League club Luzern on a three-year contract.

 On 13 July 2025 Klidjé signed for Scottish Premiership club Hibernian on a three year contract, becoming their record signing.
+Klidjé played mainly as a substitute in the first part of the 2025-26 season, scoring four goals in 26 appearances, and was loaned to Danish Superliga club Randers on 2 February 2026.

 International career

 He debuted with the Togo national team on 9 October 2021 in a 1–1 World Cup qualifier draw against Congo.
 In 2018, he represented the Togo national U20 team.